ro0gr/ember-cli-page-object/guides/quickstart.md

 ## Application Tests

-In the end you can include your page object components into a top-level page objects which are generally used in the application(acceptance) tests.
+Application tests are not much different from the component tests.
+The only difference from the EmberCLI Page Object perpective is an availability of a visitable property.

-There is also a generator for creating top-level page objects:
+Let's generate a page object containing our `SearchForm` and `AwesomeList` components with an ability to visit a page in the application tests mode:

 ```bash
 $ ember generate page-object search-page